Coherent multi-spin exchange coupling in a quantum-dot spin chain: The effect of position shifts on exchange coupling

 Here $S=\exp(-a^2/l_0^2)$, $l_0=\sqrt{\hbar/ m \omega_0}$, with $\omega_0=\sqrt{V_0/m l_x^2}$. $m$ is the electron effective mass, $\epsilon_0$ is the permittivity of free space, $\epsilon$ is the dielectric constant of the material, and $I_0$ is the zeroth order modified Bessel function.
 In writing this equation, we have assumed that the minima of the double-dot potential occur at $x=\pm a$.
 We have also ignored the magnetic-field-dependent terms, because for the magnetic field used here (0.5T), the effective magnetic confinement is still weaker than the electrostatic confinement.

 To determine if lateral position shifts can indeed explain our data, we experimentally measure how $B_j$ affects $J_1$ in our device (Fig.~\ref{Fig25}).
 We then fit our data to Eq.~\ref{eq:HL}.
 To parameterize the effect of the $B_j$, we allow for $a_1=\alpha_{1}B_1+\alpha_{2}B_2+\alpha_{3}B_3$, where the $\alpha_{j}$ are fit parameters.
 We also fit for $V_0$, but we constrain $l_x=l_y=100$ nm, which is approximately the value we obtain from our simulations.
 The fitted values are $V_0=11.4$ meV, $\alpha_{1} = -0.40\mu$mV$^{-1}$, $\alpha_2=0.25\mu$mV$^{-1}$, and $\alpha_3=0.01\mu$mV$^{-1}$.
 The simulated and fitted values of $V_0$ are on the same order of magnitude.
-This level of agreement is reasonable, considering that the simulation includes the potential associated with the electron density in the quantum dots.
+This level of agreement is reasonable, considering that the simulation calculates the semi-classical self-consistent potential associated with the electron density in the quantum dots.
+Moreover, the potential of each dot is not exactly Gaussian, making it challenging to extract an exact potential depth.
 Our simulated values of the quantum-dot position shifts (-0.3 $\mu$mV$^{-1}$ and 0.19 $\mu$mV$^{-1}$) described above agree well with the fitted values of $\alpha_1$ and $\alpha_2$.
 This agreement supports our hypothesis that lateral position shifts cause the observed trends in our data.